 It’s not often that I get to combine a post featuring beauty and true travel tips (that’s not just featuring what’s in my travel makeup bag) in one post.
-However, 7 years later, I can’t believe I never got around to writing about my trip to CityPharma, suggested shopping list, and tips for visiting the most popular spot in town for tourists and locals alike.
+However, 7 years later, I can’t believe I never got around to writing about my trip to CityPharma in Paris, suggested shopping list, and tips for visiting the most popular spot in town for tourists and locals alike.

 My experience is based on multiple trips from 2013-2016 and I verified the information with the more recent reviews on Yelp and Google so I think there shouldn’t be too much of difference.
-I’ll try to break it down because when the travel restrictions are lifted, you will want to book that flight to Paris and make CityPharma one of your first stops.
+I’ll try to break it down because when the travel restrictions are lifted, you will want to book that flight to Paris and make CityPharma one of your first stops in France.

 Why are French Pharmacies popular?